LetsGetLow/wasm-snake/README.md

 A simple Snake game implemented in WebAssembly (WASM) with a bit of TypeScript for painting the canvas, calculation of delta time and handling of keyboard events.
 The game logic is written in Rust and compiled to WASM.
 This project serves as a demonstration of using Rust and WebAssembly for web-based games.
 It is meant for testing performance of WASM to see what is possible without WegGL or wgpu.

 I used the project to test performance of WASM in the browser without WebGL or wgpu in order to see if it is possible to create real-time games with complex logic running in WASM in order to create a Doom clone.
 It turns out that it is indeed possible to achieve high frame rates with WASM even without hardware acceleration for rendering.
-Especially Chrome seems to be very well optimized for WASM performance.
+Especially Chrome seems to be very well optimized for WASM canvas buffer sharing.

 The game runs at a solid 150+ FPS in Chrome on a 2000x2000 px canvas.